pratikpv/TicTacToe/README.md

 * A toy program for the Tic-Tac-Toe game
 * play manually or against the computer
-* computer-mode game is programmed to take actions based upon know best-strategy
+* computer-mode game is programmed to take actions based upon best-known-strategies (rule-based intelligence)

 Sample output